-The UW System, Effective 01/01/2015, sets forth the criteria for consistent application of compensatory time regarding eligibility, maximum accrual amounts and use/payouts among all UW System institutions.
+The University of Wisconsin System UPS Operational Policy TC 3: Compensation (Section D(2)(c)), sets forth the criteria for consistent application of compensatory time regarding eligibility, maximum accrual amounts and use/payouts among all UW System institutions.

 In general, continuous service is all the time in continuous employment status as computed under s.
 ER 18.02 (2), Wis.
 Adm.
-Code, in the unclassified service or as a permanent employee in the classified service.
+Code, in the Faculty/Academic Staff/Limited Appointees service or as a permanent employee in the University Staff service.

 For more information on Continuous Service/Adjusted Continuous Service, please see the

 Per Board of Regent policy, each UW institution is required to have an institution-specific criminal background check policy.
 Included in each institution’s policy is the requirement to perform a criminal background check on each new hire.

 Although every effort is made to keep UW institutions open in spite of inclement weather or emergency conditions, there may be occasions where threats to the health and safety of students, employees or the public do not allow for normal operations to continue.
 Institution-specific policies can be found on the individual institution websites.

 There exist situations where an individual who holds an appointment at one UW institution performs work for, and must be compensated by, another UW institution.
 Payment for such work must be consistent with